-Here you are: you’ve upgraded your PCB design software to Altium Designer after four years working in OrCAD.
+Here you are: you’ve upgraded your Printed circuit board design software to Altium Designer® after four years working in OrCAD.
 It’s an exciting change and one that will surely give you challenges while you are in your training process trying to learn the capabilities of all the tools offered in this unified design environment.
 You might find yourself resorting to old processes out of reflex only to discover that there’s a much more streamlined variant available.

 But wait—there’s an important step you need to get past before you jump into learning all the ropes: how do you create a schematic?
 You might feel overwhelmed with all of the features, but don’t worry!
-Whether you’ve got decades of experience in your pockets, or you’re starting out fresh in your design or engineering careers, every Altium designer before you have had to do this exact first process.
+Our PCB Engineers have outlined the best practices through our Altium schematic design tutorial!
+Whether you’ve got decades of experience in your pockets, or you’re starting out fresh in your design or engineering careers, every Altium before you have had to do this exact first process.

 Breaking down the software into baby steps allows us to bite off just the right amount to chew on.
-With the end goal often to produce a full working PCB, we can then start with the first step of creating a schematic to base our PCB off of.
+With the end goal often to produce a full working PCB, we can then start with the first step of creating a schematic to base our Printed Circuit Board off of.

 How to Create a Schematic with a Simple Audio Amplifier

 I am a sucker for audio circuitry.
-I’ve built a handful of speakers with previously manufactured PCBs, however, I’ve never actually built one myself.
+I’ve built a handful of speakers with previously manufactured Printed Circuit Boards, however, I’ve never actually built one myself.
 So for this first PCB, I wanted to produce a full working audio amp that I could put right in my next project.

 I’ve chosen to base this work on a very simple amp using the LM386.
 It has minimal components which makes it a great first step to work off.
 Especially for a first schematic, the best choices for acclimation to tools and features will always be something which is minimal and with ample space to add to along the way.